scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

    Automated Survey; shown are flux measurements for three stars irregularly sampled in time :cite:`richards2012`. :label:`astro`

-2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series analysis, made more pressing by the growing volume of high-quality, heterogeneous sensor data that cannot be effectively inspected visually.
-   Figure :ref:`eeg` shows an example of different types of EEG signals that might need to be classified in order to make treatment decisions.
+2. **Neuroscience time series classification.** that might need to be classified in order to make treatment decisions.
    Neuroscience experiments now produce vast amounts of time series data that can have entirely different structures and spatial/temporal resolutions, depending on the recording technique.
-   The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from large, complex datasets :cite:`lotte2007`.
+   Figure :ref:`eeg` shows an example of different types of EEG signals The neuroscience community is turning to the use of large-scale machine learning tools to extract insight from large, complex datasets :cite:`lotte2007`.
 However, the community lacks tools to validate and compare